Algebraization of Mochizuki's anabelian variation of ring structures, perfectoid geometry and formal groups: Formal groups with monoid actions

-Let $R$ be a ring. (this will be an auxiliary ring for us and eventually a choice will be made).
+Let $R$ be a commutative ring with a unit.
+Write $R^*$ for the group of units in $R$, and if $R$ is an integral domain, let $R^\tr=R-\{0\}$ be the multiplicative monoid of non-zero elements in $R$.
+If $R$ is any ring let $R^\cdas$ be the multiplicative monoid of $R$.
 I will work with formal groups over $R$.
-All formal groups I deal with will be one dimensional commutative formal groups over the chosen ring $R$ (I will not repeat these assumptions again) .
+All formal groups I deal with will be one dimensional commutative formal groups over the chosen ring $R$ (I will not repeat these assumptions again).
 Let $\sF$ be such a formal group.
-So $\sF(x,y)$ is a formal power series in $x,y$ with coefficients in $R$ with certain properties (see \cite{hazewinkel-book} for the definition).
+So $\sF(x,y)\in R\mybrackets{x,y}$ is a formal power series in $x,y$ with coefficients in $R$ with certain properties (see \cite[Chap.
+1, 1.1.1--1.1.3]{hazewinkel-book}).

-Let $M$ be a commutative monoid with identity (\emph{always written multiplicatively in this paper}).
-I say that $\sF$ is a \emph{formal group with an action of the monoid $M$} (or more simply that \emph{$\sf$ is an $M$-formal group over $R$}) if one has a homomorphism of multiplicative monoids For $m\in M$, write $[m]\in \End_R(\sF)$ for the endomorphism $\iota_M(m)$ corresponding to $m\in M$.
-Note that this means $[m]$ is a formal series over $R$ in some auxiliary variable say $x$ and when one wants to emphasize this, I will write $[m](x)$ for an auxiliary variable $x$.
-So $[m]$ is of the form
+\begin{defn} Let $M$ be a commutative monoid with identity (\emph{always written multiplicatively in this paper}).
+I say that $\sF$ is a \emph{formal group with an action of the monoid $M$} (or simply say that \emph{$\sf$ is an $M$-formal group over $R$}) if one has a homomorphism of multiplicative monoids \end{defn} For $m\in M$, write $[m]\in \End_R(\sF)$ for the endomorphism $\iota_M(m)$ corresponding to $m\in M$.
+Note that this means $[m]$ is a formal series over $R$ in some auxiliary variable, say $x$, and when one wants to emphasize this, I will write $[m](x)$ for an auxiliary variable $x$.
+So $[m]$ is of the form \be [m](x)=\alpha_1(m)\cdot x+\sum_{i\geq 2} \alpha_i(m)x^i.\ee